keithledgerwood/WICLab-guide/009-Microsoft-365.md

 6. Click the identity icon in the top-right of the page.

 7. Click **Sign out** to clear the session.
-Close the browser you used
+Close the browser you used.

 Congratulations!
 You have successfully configured Lifecycle Management and Single Sign-On to Microsoft Office 365.
-Your demo environment can now be used to demonstrate these capabilities to customers.